tomdoyoon/The-Green-Card-US-Immigration-Employment/README.md

 While data was available from FY2008, granular data on the applicant, employer, and application was only available from FY2015 to present.

 I analyze the trends found within successful applicants, while considering the fact that all applicants have already faced "success".
 This is due to the nature of the data - all applicants have already impressed an employer, passed the interviews, and received a job offer all as a foreign national.
 To provide further insight into the candidates that are chosen for Green Card sponsorship, I analyze not only features of candidates that eventually received a "certified" case status, but also every candidate an employer submited an application for.

-The objective of the report is to provide an independent study into how an immigrant can have the most successful chance at becoming permanently employed (immigration through employment) in the United States.
-This is done through analyzing and interpretting the trends found within the total PERM data sets.
-It is important to note, however, the changing nature of immigration and employment.
-What was the trend over the last seven years, may not repeat itself for the next seven years.

 The project is concluded with a regression deep learning model, Random Forest model, and a Linear Regression model that all have an objective to estimate a particular applicant's annual wage offered.
 The project also includes a classification deep learning model, Upsampled Random Forest model, Downsampled Random Forest model, SMOTE Random Forest model, and a regular Random Forest model that all have an objective to estimate if a particular applicant will be successful and receive a certified status.